 The beach at Skegness is ideal for sunbathing, building sandcastles or enjoying a refreshing swim.
 It’s perfect for family days out, relaxed afternoons with friends and romantic sunset strolls – and there’s so much to do while you’re in the area.

-The town also boasts a wide range of activities, thanks to the Skegness Pier, the Natureland Seal Sanctuary, and Skegness Pleasure Beach attractions.
-Don’t miss out on a trip to Skegness while you’re in Lincolnshire.
+The town also boasts a wide range of activities; Skegness Pier, the Natureland Seal Sanctuary and Skegness Pleasure Beach attractions.
+Don’t miss out on a trip to ‘Skeg’ while you’re in Lincolnshire.

 Extreme sports fans flock from miles around to perform on the beach at Cleethorpes.
-Cleethorpes has a designated area of the beach set aside for kite surfing and buggies, and is recognised as having one of the best kitesurfing beaches in the UK.
+It has a designated area of the beach set aside for kite surfing and buggies – indeed, it is recognised as having one of the best kitesurfing beaches in the UK.
 Even if you’re not an adrenaline junkie yourself, the beach is well worth a visit to see some of these performers in action throughout the year.

 Cleethorpes is the perfect place to kick back and unwind in Lincolnshire.
 There are beautiful gardens, picturesque views and many stunning secluded spots for lazy afternoons in the sunshine.
 Visit Cleethorpes to explore the area for yourself.

 Winner of a prestigious Blue Flag award, Mablethorpe has one of the cleanest beaches in the UK.
 The beach is the ideal escape for all the family, and has plenty of fun things to see and do along the coastline.

 At Mablethorpe, you’ll find animal encounters at the seal sanctuary and a great cinema where you can catch all the latest blockbusters.
 There are also traditional arcades, ideal for younger visitors, and some excellent bars and restaurants to relax in.
 Along the beach you’ll find several areas specially designated for families, making this one of our favourite family-friendly spots on the coast.